uswds/uswds-site/_posts/2017-12-20-2017-where-weve-been-where-were-going.md

 As always, accessibility, research, rock-solid markup, and trustworthy guidance are at the center of what we do — as well as a commitment to remaining completely free and open-source.

 We learn when we listen.
 Feedback matters.
 The grit sharpens the blade.
 So let’s keep talking.
 Is there anything we’re missing?
 How can we help you build high-quality websites for the American public?
-Let us know by sending us an [email](mailto:uswebdesignstandards@gsa.gov), joining our [Slack community](https://docs.google.com/forms/d/e/1FAIpQLSfFoLTRV00g1iIEZv404wJ0BRwNc6CPKbyXMCeXLjDKDv9g4Q/viewform), or commenting on the [Vision GitHub issue](https://github.com/uswds/uswds/issues/2233).
+Let us know in [USWDS GitHub Discussions](https://github.com/uswds/uswds/discussions) or by [email](mailto:{{ site.uswds_email }}).
 Onward!